marxin/texi2rst-generated/sphinx/gcc/options-that-control-optimization.rst

   .. option:: uninlined-function-time

-    Extra time accounted by inliner for function overhead such as time needed to execute function prologue and epilogue
+    Extra time accounted by inliner for function overhead such as time needed to execute function prologue and epilogue.

   .. option:: inline-heuristics-hint-percent